igorskyflyer/npm-mapped-replacer/README.md

 addRule(replaceWith: string, searchFor: string): boolean
 ```

-*Adds a new rule or updates an existing rule used in replacing a single string.*
+*Adds a new rule used in replacing a single string.*

 `replaceWith` - The string to replace the `searchFor` with.

 `searchFor` - The string to be replaced.

-Returns true if the rule was added or updated successfully, false otherwise.
+Returns true if the rule was added successfully, false otherwise.

 <br>